mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 To prevent token reuse attacks by malicious protected resources, access tokens SHOULD require proof-of-possession, such as DPoP (Demonstrating Proof-of-Possession) as defined in {{RFC9449}}.
 By binding the access token to a cryptographic key held by the client and requiring demonstration of key possession when using the token, proof-of-possession mechanisms prevent a malicious protected resource that intercepts the access token from reusing it at other resources, since it does not possess the client's private key.
 Both the client and authorization server must support proof-of-possession mechanisms for this protection to be effective.
 See {{Section 9 of RFC9449}} for details on how DPoP provides proof-of-possession.

 Validating the `resource` parameter in the token response provides defense-in-depth for the client.
 While it helps the client detect when an authorization server has issued a token for a different resource than requested, it does not prevent a malicious protected resource from reusing an intercepted token at other resources.
-Clients are advised to validate the `resource` parameter as specified in the Client Processing section and treat mismatches as errors unless explicitly designed to handle token audience negotiation.
+Clients are advised to validate the `resource` parameter as specified in {{Section client-processing-rules}} and treat mismatches as errors unless explicitly designed to handle token audience negotiation.
 Clients that require strict resource binding SHOULD treat the absence of the `resource` parameter as a potential ambiguity.

 # Privacy Considerations